 Awardees are expected to submit a short post-award report of 200 words as a requirement of the award.
 This will be used (among other things) for publicity and website/social media content.

 The deadlines for grant requests are 1 May and 1 November.

 How to Apply

-Applications are made directly via email to the Chair of the Awards Committee (see RMA Committees).
-State your name and “RMA application” in the email subject header.
+Applications are made directly via email to the Executive Officer firstname.lastname@example.org; please include “Small Research Grant Submission” and your name in the subject line.
 The application consists of two separate parts:

 2. A letter of support from the applicant’s supervisor, advisor, or mentor.
 Letters of support should be sent directly from the referee.
 For student applicants, the referee should usually be the supervisor.
 As with the application itself, we prefer to receive these via email (as an attachment, with the applicant name in the subject header).

 - Dunya Habash, for attendance at the IMS conference in Athens.